 ARTICLE 24 - CLOTHING, UNIFORMS, AND PERSONAL SAFETY EQUIPMENT

-Section 1.
-Clothing Allowance.
+Section 24.1 Clothing Allowance.
 The City will furnish uniforms and/or City specified work clothing to full-time personnel whose duties require such work clothing.
 Employees are required to pay for all cleaning of their work clothing and uniforms, unless otherwise provided in COBEA Agreements, with the exception of Public Works mechanics, Collection System Maintenance Workers, Water Reclamation Facility Operators & Maintenance staff, whose work clothing will be laundered at City expense.
 City reserves the right to require the use of uniforms provided by a uniform service.
 In this case, City will pay for all uniform costs including cleaning.

-The City will provide for an annual stipend in the amount of $100.00 payable as gross wages to eligible Public Works employees for the purchase of jeans.
+The City will provide for an annual stipend in the amount of $140.00 payable as gross wages to eligible employees for the purchase of jeans.
 Employees are responsible for purchasing pants/jeans that meet the City’s safety and uniform requirements and maintaining them in good condition.

-The City will provide an annual stipend in the amount of $120.00 payable as gross wages to eligible Public Works employees for the purchase of City-approved uniform tops e.g., (long and short sleeved tee shirts, Henley, and polo style).
-Employees are responsible for purchasing City-approved uniform tops according to the Public Works Department’s uniform procedure and maintaining them in good condition.
+The City will provide an annual stipend in the amount of $160.00 payable as gross wages to eligible employees for the purchase of City-approved uniform tops e.g., (long and short sleeved tee shirts, Henley, and polo style).
+Employees are responsible for purchasing City-approved uniform tops according to the Department’s uniform procedure and maintaining them in good condition.

 Employees will receive annual stipends on or about the first payroll period within the month of August.

-Section 2.
-Employees whose duties require safety glasses, gloves, rubber boots, or other protective clothing will have those items provided by the City.
+Section 24.2 Safety Items.
+Employees whose duties require safety glasses, gloves, rubber boots, or other protective clothing will have those items provided by the City The City retains the right to establish rules and procedures regarding frequency of issue, replacement of damaged items, limits on reimbursement costs and coordination with the City’s insurance plan.

-Section 3.
-Employees who are required by OR-OSHA regulations to wear safety shoes or employees who are required to leave their boots/shoes at the work place because of contamination will be reimbursed a maximum of Two Hundred Dollars ($200.00) every two years toward the purchase of one (1) or more pairs of safety shoes.
-The two year period will be considered a “look back” period.
-Any safety shoes purchased under this provision must be approved by ASTM.
+Section 24.3 Boot/Shoe Reimbursement.
+Employees who are required by OR-OSHA regulations to wear safety boots/shoes or employees who are required to leave their boots/shoes at the work place because of contamination will be reimbursed a maximum of One Hundred Fifty Dollars ($150.00) every twelve months toward the purchase of one (1) pair of safety shoes.
+The twelve month period will be considered a “look back” period.
+Any safety footwear purchased under this provision must be approved by ASTM.
 To receive reimbursement, the employee must submit receipts as proof of purchase.

-Section 4.
-Mileage/Expense Allowance.
+Section 24.4 Business Travel Expense Allowance.
 When it is necessary for an employee to use a motor vehicle in the performance of assigned duties by the City, the employee shall have a city vehicle furnished or be compensated in an amount equal to the current IRS rate per mile for personal vehicle use.
 All personal vehicle use must be approved by the department manager or their designee.

 Overnight lodging allowance for authorized official overnight trips will be compensated on the basis of reasonable actual expenses.

 Meal expenses for employees authorized to be out of town for City related duties shall be provided at the IRS per diem rate for the meals involved.
-Per diem payment for meals is preferred; however, department heads may authorize reasonable, actual reimbursement of meal expenses on an exception basis.
+Per Diem payment for meals is preferred; however, department heads may authorize reasonable, actual reimbursement of meal expenses on an exception basis.
 Reimbursement for the purchase of alcoholic beverages is prohibited.

 Statements for compensation under this section shall show the respective dates upon which such expense was incurred including the number of work-related miles actually traveled and the actual subsistence expense incurred, except where only a minimum amount is claimed.
 Statements for compensation shall be approved by the department head prior to submittal for reimbursement.